- College Gold Crown Magazines

-New York, NY - The Columbia Scholastic Press Association announced its top awards for collegiate publications at the 23rd Annual College Media Convention, cosponsored with College Media Advisers, Inc. Eight hundred ninty-four publications entered the Crown Awards representing 58% of the total CSPA membership.
-Two hundred ninty-five newspapers, one hundred sixty-three magazines and four hundred thirty-six yearbooks published during the 1999-2000 academic year were judged for the 2001 Crown Awards Program.
+New York, NY - The Columbia Scholastic Press Association announced its top awards for collegiate publications at the Spring National College Media Convention, sponsored by College Media Advisers, Inc. The annual Crown Awards program attracted 862 entries from among CSPA’s 1,485 member publications.
+Two hundred eighty-three newspapers, one hundred fifty-five magazines and four hundred twenty-four yearbooks published during the 2000-2001 academic year were judged for the 2002 Crown Awards Program.

-Twelve college newspapers, one magazine, and six yearbooks received Gold Crown Awards while ten other college publications received the second highest CSPA award, known as the Silver Crown Award.
+Two college newspapers, three magazines, and four yearbooks received Gold Crown Awards while fifteen other college publications received the second highest CSPA award, known as the Silver Crown Award.
 Gold Crowns have been awarded annually since 1982, and Silver Crowns have been given since 1984.

-Edmund J. Sullivan, Director of the CSPA, presented plaques to those winners attending the Convention.
-Remaining awards will be mailed to winners beginning February 20.
+Edmund J. Sullivan, director of the CSPA, presented plaques to those winners attending the Convention.
+Remaining awards will be mailed to winners beginning April 8, 2002.

 Its three major services include: 1) annual competitions and awards for members, including the Crown Awards, 2) planning three conventions (two national, one regional) and a week-long summer workshop at Columbia, plus 3) small press publishing activities to support a quarterly magazine and one to two books per year.

-The judging panel included Elizabeth Fox, author, Brooklyn, NY; Paul Ender, retired yearbook adviser, Las Vegas, NV; Alice Klement, editor and newsroom writing coach, New York NY; Mark Murray, coordinator of technology systems, Arlington Independent School District, Arlington, TX; Laura Schaub, associate professor of journalism, University of Oklahoma, Norman, OK; and C. Bruce Watterson, associate vice president for public relations, Shorter College, Rome, GA.
+The judging panel included Dr. Gloria (Lori) Schultz Eastman, professor of English and English education, Buffalo State College, State University of New York; Elizabeth Fox, author, Brooklyn, NY; H.L.
+Hall, retired publications adviser and author, Kirkwood, MO; Mark Murray, coordinator of technology systems, Arlington Independent School District, Arlington, TX; Laura Schaub, associate professor of journalism, University of Oklahoma, Norman, OK; Pam Smith, retired journalism teacher, San Antonio, Texas; Randy Stano, Knight Chair and professor, School of Communications, University of Miami; and C. Bruce Watterson, associate vice president for public relations, Shorter College, Rome, GA.
 (Individual affiliations of the members of the judging panel are for identification purposes only.)

 For further information, contact the CSPA directly.

-Sanskrit, University of North Carolina at Charlotte, Charlotte, NC;
+Sanskrit, University of North Carolina – Charlotte, Charlotte, NC

 Daily News, Ball State University, Muncie, IN;

-The Oklahoma Daily (spring '00), University of Oklahoma, Norman, OK;
+The Oklahoma Daily, University of Oklahoma, Norman, OK;

 The Shorthorn, University of Texas at Arlington, Arlington, TX;